outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - why not call interfaces a system?
     - everything can be formatted as a system, not everything is an interface - an interface is like a location where different systems can meet to communicate

-  - science:

-    - physics determines probability (of interactions), math describes certainty (of interactions)
-      - map physics/math with structural connections like:
-        - truth: organization, efficiency, stability, power to act as a foundation/filter, opposite of randomness
-        - power: energy
-        - variation: structural interactivity, lack of limits/constants
-        - time: lack of constants preventing change, lack of structure-invalidating conditions, difference between constants & interaction potential of structures

-    - alternatives
-      - a limit on potential energy in the universe, concentrated in space-time moves or symmetry violations, where all other changes align with the standard model

-    - examine muons as a reflective surface or temporary boundary for electrons to use to avoid violating symmetry, where artificial experiment conditions or other muons can interfere with planned reflection, leading to an imbalance in particle ratios that would occur with distributed/isolated particle pairs

   - chart type: overlaying multiple 2-dimension variable comparisons to identify common shapes of variable connections (density of points added with a visible attribute like more opacity)